TritonDataCenter/manta/docs/manta-ops.md

 generally the top priority, and you can use the local log files on muskie servers to debug that.

+## Running Garbage Collection, Audit, Cruft Collection

+Please see the docs included in the manta-mola repository.

 # Debugging Marlin: distributed state